PowerPCFan/UltimateWindowsToolbox/README.md

 # UltimateWindowsToolbox

+## USE WITH CAUTION - fatal errors discovered, I am currently working on fixing them.

 Just a simple utility to change some basic Windows functions.
 I plan on expanding this soon.

 ## Run instructions: